aryamansharda/StoryboardToSwiftUI/README.md

 }

 // Note: the script will actually create an Xcode String placeholder object for the comment, but that renders poorly on GitHub
-// This is the only edit made to this file. extension EarningsScreen {
+// This is the only edit made to this output. extension EarningsScreen {
     var youllReceiveOfTheTrip: String {
         NSLocalizedString(